KingdalfGoodman/Llama3.2-bitsandbytes-peft/README.md

 ### 1.3 Evaluation Pipeline

 - Built-in support for various benchmarks: WikiText, ARC_Challenge, MMLU, HellaSwag, IFEval, GPQA
-- Evaluation datasets are included in the repository
+- Evaluation datasets can be downloaded according to the readme in each dataset

 ### 1.4 Llama Prompt Format